LSEG-API-Samples/Article.DSS.Python.REST.RicMapping/DSS_RicSearch.md

 	python DSS_RicMapping.py

-The Python script will prompt user to enter the DSS User ID and password then displays the steps of progress to the console:
+The Python script will prompt user to enter the DSS User ID and password then displays the steps of progress on the console:

 ![SearchResult_1](./RicSearch_1.png)

-When writing the output to the console, it first writes the header lines with the field names.
-Follow by the extracted data of each instrument.
-Finally, display any error returned from the extracted data.
-The **Mapping Exceptions** list shows two invalid instruments that were added to the instrument file purposely:
+When writing the output to the console, it first writes the list of field names as header.
+Followed by the data of each instrument.
+Finally, display any errors returned from the extracted data.
+The console output shows two invalid instruments that were added to the instrument file purposely:

 ![MappingResult_2](./RicSearch_2.png)